astrobytes-edu/astr596-modeling-universe/01-course-info/01-astr596-syllabus.md

 **Friday Class Sessions:**

-- **11:00-11:45 AM:** Interactive review of week's concepts, Q&A on readings, clarification of project requirements
+- **11:00-11:45 AM:** Interactive review of the week's concepts, Q&A on required course readings, clarification of project requirements
 - **11:45 AM-1:40 PM:** Hands-on project work with pair programming, implementation support, and peer collaboration

 ## Course Description